iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 There are three basic building blocks of the code:

 1. The input and output data, including any values stored intermediately.
-The scope of this GEP are the column identifiers.
-The index and the variable contents are defined elsewhere (could link if we have something).
 2. The parameters of the tax transfer system, as detailed in the YAML files.
 3. Python identifiers, that is, variables and functions.